DavidKoterlan/return-hostname-express-k8s/README.md

     - A service to expose the applications with a load balancer.
 In the background AWS will create a load balancer and the applications will be reachable from one single DNS.

 4. Test the application:

     The repository includes a simple bash script named test-load-balancer.bash.
 This script retrieves the DNS hostname of the load balancer service and uses the curl command to query it.
-The purpose of this test is to retrieve the hostname of a pod where the application is running
+The purpose of this test is to retrieve the hostname of a pod where the application is running.

     Make the test script executeable with the following command:
     ```bash